-Finally, I would like to take this opportunity to extend my sincere gratitude to our shareholders, customers and business partners for their continuous support and trust; and my fellow directors for their concerted efforts and insights throughout the years; and the management team and all other colleagues at Star Group for their unwavering commitment and hard work.
+In the coming year of 2022, we will continue our efforts to deliver attractive returns to our shareholders, meaningful job opportunities to our employees and at the same time contribute to the society.
+Lastly, I would like to take this opportunity to extend my sincere gratitude to our shareholders, customers and business partners for their continuous support and trust, and my fellow directors for their concerted effort and insights throughout the years.
+Finally, I like to thank the management team and all other colleagues at Star Group for their unwavering commitment and hard work.